2025 Kansas First-Time Homebuyer Programs and Loans

 How do I apply for Kansas first-time homebuyer down payment assistance?

 Depending on the type of Kansas down payment assistance program you’re interested in, you may need to be referred through a nonprofit or partner organization.
-Otherwise, you may be able to apply online or contact the program administrators for instruction.
+Otherwise, you may be able to apply online or contact the program administrators for guidance.
 A program’s approved mortgage lenders may also be able to walk you through the process.

 Other first-time homebuyer loan programs